Shefki Kuqi

 He spent most of his career in the English football league system, for clubs including Newcastle United, Sheffield Wednesday, Ipswich Town, Blackburn Rovers, Crystal Palace, Fulham, Swansea City and Oldham Athletic.
 He made over 500 career league appearances, scoring over 150 goals.

-Kuqi also represented the Finland national football team at international level, with eight goals from 62 appearances.
+Despite being born in Yugoslavia to Kosovan Albanian parents, Kuqi grew up in Finland and holds Finnish citizenship which allowed him to represent the Finland national team at international level, for which he scored eight goals in 62 appearances between 1999 and 2010.
 His trademark goal celebration of swallow-diving onto the ground has led to his nickname of the "Flying Finn".

 Early life

 Kuqi started his youth career at Trepça, and he played several games for the youth team, but he and his family later moved to Finland as Kosovar Albanian immigrants.

 Club career

 Kuqi started his playing career with Kangasniemen Palloseura.
 He later played for Mikkelin Kissat, Mikkelin Palloilijat, HJK and FC Jokerit in Finland's Veikkausliiga.
 Kuqi played in the UEFA Champions League in the autumn of 1998 with HJK.
 Kuqi was the league top scorer in the 2000 season, representing FC Jokerit.
 Having played for three clubs in Finland's Veikkausliiga, Kuqi became more well known, leading to his transfer to Stockport County.